Cycling, E-Scooters, and Walking

 Don’t have a bike?
 No problem!
 We have a Four Day Hire and Three-monthly cycle hire scheme for students needing a bike whether to commute between sites, to local jobs or for fun and exercise.
 We have different sized bikes and they each come with a hardy D Lock and their own Bike Register number to ensure safety.
 For more information please get in touch.

-View the Waterside Travel Map for information on cycle and walking routes, cycle parking and showers.
+View the UON Campus Map for information on cycle and walking routes and cycle parking.

 Get in Touch